Azure/AKS-DevSecOps-Workshop/docs/modules/Module5/index.md

 ![Defender for Cloud Settings](../../assets/images/module5/DefenderForCloudPlansSettings.png)

 Here, you have the ability to toggle automatic installation/application of Defender for Cloud components, namely, the Defender DaemonSet and Azure Policy for Kubernetes.
+(We looked at Azure Policy for Kubernetes in the previous section.)
 If these items are disabled, enable them.
 This will ensure any clusters you create in the future are automatically enrolled in the service.

 > Note: the Defender profile uses a default Log Analytics workspace.
 If you don't already have a default Log Analytics workspace, Defender for Cloud will create a new resource group and workspace for you when the profile is installed.
 The default workspace is created based on your region.
 >